What is meant by “everlasting life” (John 17:3)?

 believed that You sent Me" (John 17:8).

-die for their sins and be resurrected?
+die for their sins and then be resurrected?

 No, they will understand that only after His resurrection.
 At this point,